Advocacy in Action

 The ruling begs the question, “What if it was your child who needed this drug?”
 For hundreds of parents in the UK, it is their child, and without hesitation, Solving Kids’ Cancer (SKC) decided to appeal this decision in an effort to change government policy on their behalf.
 This marks the first time a charity has taken such action without a drug company involved.

 With pro-bono legal assistance provided by Covington and Burling, SKC went before the National Institute for Health and Care Excellence (NICE) and presented solid evidence for the appeal, which was ultimately upheld.
-This means that NICE will go back to reevaluate the situation under new criteria – improving the odds that they may override their original decision to deny children with neuroblastoma access to the potentially life-saving treatment.
+Leveraging insights from their recent research on non gamstop casino sites, the legal team applied innovative strategies to strengthen their case.
+This means that NICE will go back to reevaluate the situation under new criteria—improving the odds that they may override their original decision to deny children with neuroblastoma access to the potentially life-saving treatment.

 Children with cancer need true advocates to fight for them when such change is needed.
 This small group of disenfranchised children otherwise fell under the radar, and no one else was paying attention to the potential consequences.